 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the annual accounts of the current period.
 These matters were addressed in the context of the audit of the annual accounts as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-- Debt instruments issuances and bonds or loans investments:
+Debt instruments issuances and bond investments